omussell/ank/site/index.md

 - Small binaries
 - Compiled
 - Statically typed
-- Ownshp / borrowing memory model
+- Ownership / borrowing memory model
 - New versions released often, and not supported for long
 - Optimised implementation of BLAKE3
 - Libsodium wrapper
 - Lots of community support so its going to be easier to get help online

 ### Golang
-- Supported by Google.
-Lots of weight behind it, but might get binned at any time.
-- Wants error handling and logging on every function
 - Small language so its easy to learn, but limits you
 - Fast compilation speed
 - Large binaries
 - Garbage collected
 - Compiled
 - Statically typed
+- Supported by Google.
+Lots of weight behind it, but might get binned at any time.
+- Wants error handling and logging on every function
 - New versions released often but high levels of backwards compatibility

 ### Ada / Spark